eclipse-tractusx/eclipse-tractusx.github.io/docs-kits_versioned_docs/version-23.09/kits/Traceability Kit/page_changelog.md

   - Updated all parts of the KIT related to the digital twin registry as the DTR now has a decentralized architecture
   - Updated SerialPartTypization 1.1.1 to SerialPart 1.0.1
   - Updated AssemblyPartRelationship 1.1.1 to SingleLevelBomAsBuilt 1.0.0
+  - Updated aspect model Batch from version 1.0.2 to 2.0.0 ([Release Notes](https://github.com/eclipse-tractusx/sldt-semantic-models/blob/main/io.catenax.batch/RELEASE_NOTES.md))
-  - Fixed references to deprecated Catena-X releases
+  - Fixed references to deprecated releases
 - **Adoption View:**
   - Updated description of the policy section (Access Policies, Usage Policies, Contract Definitions)
   - Updated relevant standards for release 3.2